michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 * Partition data by assigning contiguous range of keys to each partition, like an encyclopedia.
 * Each partition is not evenly spaced (A-B vs W-Z, e.g.).
 * Can keep records sorted on each partition for easy range scans.
-* Could lead to skew/hotspots, which can be mitigated by adding additonal info to key.
+* Could lead to skew/hotspots, which can be mitigated by adding additional info to key.

 #### Partitioning by Hash of Key